KaranRajKanwar/DigitalDashboard/index.md

 ### Current Progress
 Everything is going as planned, now I have sent the prototype lab the 3d printed designs for the Raspberry pi case!
 Once I receive the 3d printed case I can recreate the case according to my button layout on the display. :white_check_mark:

+This is what happens when you run the event [demonstration](https://raw.githubusercontent.com/KaranRajKanwar/DigitalDashboard/master/20181113_205534.jpg)

+This is the outcome when the screen is touched and a output is given [touched screen](DigitalDashboard/20181113_205612.jpg)

 [Pi Stand STL File](DigitalDashboard/pistand.stl)

 [Pi Bottom STL File](DigitalDashboard/Bottom4.stl)